sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-structured.rst

 .. figure:: ../../_assets/user-guide/read-write/read-structured/createdataset-printnode-output.png
    :alt: readwrite_userguide
-   :width: 85%
+   :width: 70%

 Dataset Structured
 ----------------------------------------

 Below is a sample workflow which contains the ``Dataset Structured`` processor in Fire Insights.
-It demonstrates the usage of ``Dataset Structured`` node to create a dataframe based on rows from a dataset.
+It demonstrates the usage of ``Dataset Structured`` node to create a DataFrame based on rows from a dataset.

 It does the following processing of data:

-*	Creates a dataframe based on rows from a dataset using the ``Dataset Structured`` node.
+*	Creates a DataFrame based on rows from a dataset using the ``Dataset Structured`` node.
 *	Prints the created dataset.

 .. figure:: ../../_assets/user-guide/read-write/read-structured/dataset-structured.png